malobre/heroicons-wc/README.md

 # [Heroicons] as [Web Components]

-This package allows you to generate web components from heroicons.
+This package consist of a build script that generate web components for every heroicon.

 Once generated, icon components are stored in individual files in PascalCase (e.g: `20/solid/AcademicCap.js`) and are self-registered in kebab-case with a `heroicon` prefix, e.g: `heroicon-academic-cap`.